-The “Don’t Ban Equality” statement is in response to an alarming trend of bans passing in states across the country that restrict access to comprehensive reproductive healthcare, including abortion.
-Business leaders are stepping up to say these bans go against their company values and negatively affect efforts to promote equality in the workplace, putting businesses, communities, and the economy at risk.
+The “Don’t Ban Equality” statement was created in response to the alarming trend of bans passing in states in 2019 that restricted access to comprehensive reproductive healthcare, including abortion.
+More than 330 business leaders have stepped up to say these bans go against their company values and negatively affect efforts to promote equality in the workplace, putting businesses, communities, and the economy at risk.

 Top talent wants reproductive health care, including abortion access, included in corporate gender equity efforts.
 [Source]

-Roughly seven in ten respondents (69%) say access to reproductive health care, including abortion, should be part of the issues companies address when it comes to gender issues in the workplace.
-Two-thirds of respondents (66%) say SB 8 would discourage them from taking a job in Texas.
-Majorities across segments say this law would discourage them from working in Texas: • Women (74%) • Men (58%) • Gen Z (73%) • Millennials (69%)
+- Roughly 7 in 10 respondents (69%) say access to reproductive health care, including abortion, should be part of the issues companies address when it comes to gender issues in the workplace, according to a recent poll by PerryUndem.

 A Majority of Consumers Say Reproductive Health Care is Extremely or Very Important [Source]

 77% of consumers consider reproductive health care (i.e., access to contraception and abortion) an important issue; 91% of Gen Z and 86% of Millennials say it is important.

 7 in 10 consumers believe it is important for brands to take a stand on social issues.
 And of those who do, 86% want brands to take a stand on reproductive health.
 This puts reproductive health in line with the desire for action on other social issues, such as gender equity (92%), racial justice (94%) and voting rights (92%).